rust-lang/book/second-edition/src/ch16-00-concurrency.md

 Originally, we thought that memory safety and preventing concurrency problems were two separate challenges to be solved with different methods.
-However, over time, we discovered that ownership provides a powerful set of tools for dealing with concurrency problems too.
-By leveraging ownership, many concurrency errors are *compile time* errors in Rust, rather than runtime errors.
+However, over time, we discovered that ownership and the type system are a powerful set of tools that help in dealing with both memory safety *and* concurrency problems!
+By leveraging ownership and type checking, many concurrency errors are *compile time* errors in Rust, rather than runtime errors.
 We've nicknamed this aspect of Rust *fearless concurrency*.
 Fearless concurrency means Rust not only allows you to have confidence that your code is free of subtle bugs, but also lets you refactor this kind of code easily without worrying about introducing new bugs.

 > Note: given that Rust's slogan is *fearless concurrency*, we'll be referring
 > to many of the problems here as *concurrent* rather than being more precise